-After a few short years, Huawei has become a household smartphone brand.
-There’s a decent chance you’re reading this on one of its phones, seeing as the company is the world’s largest phone manufacturer at the time of writing.
+In just a few short years, Huawei shot to a household smartphone brand name but is now suffering the fallout of the US trade ban.
+There’s still a decent chance you’re reading this on one of the company’s phones, but Huawei has gradually slipped down the global shipments rankings.
 If you’re using a Huawei phone, you might also be running all your apps on a Kirin system-on-a-chip (SoC) developed by HiSilicon, the Huawei-owned fabless semiconductor company based out of Shenzhen, China.
-Although that looks set to change in 2021 and beyond, which we’ll get into a little later.
+Although with sanctions continuing to bite, the outlook for HiSilicon is increasingly uncertain in 2021 and beyond, which we’ll get into a little later.

 What is an SoC?
 Here’s everything you need to know about smartphone chipsets